Skip to main content

 Initiatives to Achieve a Decarbonized Society

-Hitachi has set out a target to achieve carbon neutrality throughout its value chain by FY2050 among “Hitachi Environmental Innovation 2050” in order to help build a decarbonized society.
+Hitachi has set out targets to achieve decarbonization throughout its value chain by FY2050 among “Hitachi Environmental Innovation 2050”

-• Achieve carbon neutrality by FY2030 at business sites (factories and offices)
+• Achieve carbon neutrality by FY2030 at factries and offices

-Achieve carbon neutrality by FY2030 at business sites (factories and offices)
+Achieve carbon neutrality by FY2030 at factories and offices

 Among our long-term environmental targets “Hitachi Environmental Innovation 2050”, we have set a goal of achieving carbon neutrality by FY2030 at our factories and offices.